 Mortgages receivable are initially measured at fair value plus incremental direct transaction costs.
-Mortgages receivable are subsequently remeasured at their amortized cost, net of allowance for credit losses, using the effective interest method, which approximates fair value.
+Mortgages receivable are subsequently measured at their amortized cost.
+Amortized cost is calculated as the mortgages' principal amount, less any allowance for anticipated losses.
 Interest revenue is recorded on the accrual basis using the effective interest method.
 The effective interest rate is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset to the carrying amount of the financial asset.
 Accrued interest is presented separately on the Statement of Financial Position.